-topologies: fully-connected (FC) for symmetric contention and flow-in-the-middle (FIM) for asymmetric contention (see Fig. 2), but O-DCF generally works well beyond these two topologies.
+(a) Topological dependence.
+A good combination of two CSMA operational parameters for high performance depends on contention topologies.
+O-DCF is designed to autonomously choose the combination of access probability and transmission length without explicit knowledge of topological information.
+Just for ease of explanation, we provide our description, assuming that flows are configured in either of the two "extreme" topologies: fully-connected (FC) for symmetric contention and flow-in-the-middle (FIM) for asymmetric contention (see Fig. 2), but O-DCF generally works well beyond these two topologies.
 Recall the two key design ideas of O-DCF: we first choose the initial access probability as a sigmoid function of the queue length and then let it experience BEB.
 To summarize, BEB is a key component in symmetric contention and the sigmoid function based access probability selection is crucial in asymmetric contention, and both are important in "mixture" topologies (all of which are presented below, respectively).

-(b) O-DCF: How exponential backoff helps.
-In symmetric contention, the access probabilities among contending flows should be reasonably low; otherwise, throughput will naturally degrade.
-Note that to guarantee fairness and high (long-term) throughput, a tiny $p_l$ can work as it leads to almost no collision.
+(b) O-DCF: How exponential back-off helps.
+In symmetric contention, the access probabilities among the contending flows should be reasonably low; otherwise, throughput will naturally degrade.
+Note that to guarantee fairness and high (long-term)

+throughput, a tiny p_l can work as it leads to almost no collision.
 This is because in that case a significantly long transmission length would recover the long-term throughput, as explained in oCSMA theory.
 However, such a combination will lead to a serious problem in short-term fairness, where a maximum bound on transmission length to guarantee short-term fairness is enforced in practice.
 For an automatic adaptation to contention level, we utilize BEB as a fully distributed search process for the largest access probability (i.e., the smallest CW size) that lets the links share the media efficiently in presence of collisions.

-(c) O-DCF: Why sigmoid function?
-As opposed to symmetric contention, in asymmetric contention such as FIM-like topologies, almost no collision occurs and thus BEB rarely operates.
+(c) O-DCF: Why sigmoid function.
+As opposed to symmetric contention, in asymmetric contention such as FIM-like topologies, almost no collision occurs and thus BEB rarely operates (we confirmed in Section VI-B).
 More importantly, in this case, the starvation of the central flow is a major issue.
 To tackle this, we require that the CW size (or the access probability) of link l that solely contends with many other links should be small (or high) and thus prioritized enough that the link l avoids rare channel access and even starvation.
-To provide such an access differentiation, we focus on the fact that the flow in the middle, say l, typically has a longer queue than the outer flows.
-Let us denote the access probability $p_l$ by some function of queue length $q_l$ , i.e., $p_l = f(q_l)$ .
+To provide such access differentiation, we focus on the fact that the flow in the middle, say l, typically has a longer queue than the outer flows.
+Let us denote the access probability p_l by some function of queue length q_l , i.e., $p_l = f(q_l)$.
 Thus, it is natural to design $f(q_l)$ to be increasing for access differentiation.

 The question is what form of the function $f(q_l)$ is appropriate for high performance.
-To better organize the explanation, we first discuss the case with the access probability, and then the CW.
-Toward efficient access differentiation, we start by the f's requirements: for any link l and for $q{\min} \leq q \leq q{\max}$ ,
+To streamline the exposition, we proceed the discussion with the access probability rather than the CW.
+Toward efficient access differentiation, we start by the f's requirements: for any link l and for $q{\min} \le q \le q{\max}$,

-R1: $0 < f(q_l) \le \bar{p} < 1$ , where $f(q{\min}) \approx 0$ and $f(q{\max}) = \bar{p}$ .
-The largest access probability $\bar{p}$ should be strictly less than one to prevent channel monopolization.

-R2: $[f(q_l)]2^6$ should span all the values in $\{1/2^i : i = 0, \dots, 9\}$ each of which corresponds to the CW sizes
+- R1: $0 \le f(q_l) \le \bar{p} < 1$, where $f(q{\min}) \approx 0$ and $f(q{\max}) = \bar{p}$.
+The largest access probability \bar{p} should be strictly less than one to prevent channel monopolization. - R2: $[f(q_l)]2^8$ should span all the values in $\{1/2^i, i = 0, ..., 9\}$ each of which corresponds to the CW sizes $\{2^{i+1}-1, i = 0, ..., 9\}$. - R3: The transmission lengths of the flows with heavy contention and those with light contention should be kept small not to exceed maximum aggregation size/time.